einar-hjortdal/sessions/README.md

 - It is important to implement race condition mitigation strategies within the route handler, such as *optimistic locking with version number*.
-- Both `JsonWebTokenStore` and `RedictStoreJsonWebToken` use custom headers, this allows to store multiple sessions on one response.

 ## Development